religiosa1/react-solid-flow/README.md

 If the dependencies array is omitted, the fetcher is called only on mount.

-The `state` field represents the current resource state:
-2 / 2

-The `state` field represents the current state of the resource.
+The `state` field represents the current state of the resource:

 | state      | data  | loading | error |
 |:-----------|:-----:|:-------:|:-----:|